duboisp/wet-boew-documentation/governance/index-en.md

 	1. Test passed and PR are merged in.
 	2. Error was found and change are requested
 	3. Concern was raised and
-		* Instruction are provided on how to address it, or
+		* Instruction are provided on how to address concern, or
-		* More details need to be provided either to describe the concern or to address the concern
+		* More details need to be provided to describe the concern, or
-		* A mitigation plan is provided to address the concern
+		* A mitigation plan would be proposed to address the concern

 ## Github lableling